jouni/j-elements/docs/pages/prototypes/icons.md

 }
 ```

-A utility class or any other selector, for example, a custom element name, is defined which uses the SVG data URLs as a mask image.
+A custom element name `icon` is used to define a SVG data URL as a mask image.
 A mask image allows us to change the color of the icon using CSS.
 Each individual icon is defined using an additional selector.
 ```css
 icon {
   background-color: currentColor;